 6 Elderly Needs And Wants That Should Be Met

-The population is growing and ageing, meaning there are more elderly people alive today than ever before, that’s why there are many whose children are looking for an elder care home like the one here.
+The population is growing and ageing, meaning there are more elderly people alive today than ever before, that’s why there are many whose children are looking for an elder care home.

 With advancements in medicine and a better standard of living, life expectancy is increasing and adjustments need to be made to help people as they live for longer.

-Here are just five ways accessibility can be improved to help the ageing population.
+Here are just six ways accessibility can be improved to help the ageing population.

 1. Improving changing rooms and toilets

-If you’re lucky you may find one disabled access toilet per toilet block and one larger changing room per store, however, this needs to change in order to make these areas more suitable for the elderly population.
+If you’re lucky, you may find one disabled access toilet per toilet block and one larger changing room per store.
+However, this needs to change to make these areas more suitable for the elderly population.

-As we age, we lose mobility and confined toilet cubicles and small changing rooms can make it very difficult for those with restricted movement to access the services.
+As we age, we lose mobility.
+Confined toilet cubicles and small changing rooms can make it difficult for those with restricted movement to access the services.
 It is also not fair that they all wait for the one accessible cubicle available.

 By simply extending the size of toilets and changing rooms people who require a wheelchair, a mobility scooter or an aid would simply like more space to get around and still enjoy the same retail experience.